LuisdelaVega/MatchUp/README.md

             {
                 "news_number": 5,
                 "news_title": "Test News 05",
-                "news_date_posted": "2015-03-27T11:00:00.000Z"
+                "news_content": "I am gonna keep my word, this was the last one", "news_date_posted": "2015-03-27T11:00:00.000Z"
             },
             {
                 "news_number": 4,
                 "news_title": "Test News 04",
-                "news_date_posted": "2015-03-27T10:00:00.000Z"
+                "news_content": "Do not worry just one more of these and i will stop", "news_date_posted": "2015-03-27T10:00:00.000Z"
             },
             {
                 "news_number": 3,
                 "news_title": "Test News 03",
-                "news_date_posted": "2015-03-27T09:00:00.000Z"
+                "news_content": "Here we go again, just making sure everything is right with the world", "news_date_posted": "2015-03-27T09:00:00.000Z"
             },
             {
                 "news_number": 2,
                 "news_title": "Test News 02",
-                "news_date_posted": "2015-03-27T08:00:00.000Z"
+                "news_content": "This is a second news test, just making sure everything is right with the world", "news_date_posted": "2015-03-27T08:00:00.000Z"
             },
             {
                 "news_number": 1,
                 "news_title": "Test News 01 Updated",
-                "news_date_posted": "2015-03-26T13:00:00.000Z"
+                "news_content": "This message has been updated. :D So this is a news article.
+So I think I am gonna go ahead and do that.", "news_date_posted": "2015-03-26T13:00:00.000Z"
             }
         ]